Setup and Installation

 Bound Port in OneStream (Direct Connections Only) |

-This is an customer defined port that can be referenced in data management or business rules to directly access services such as sFTP and WebAPI.
+This is a customer defined port that can be referenced in data management or business rules to directly access services such as sFTP and WebAPI.
 This must be a globally unique port in a OneStream deployment environment per direct connection and should be a TCP port number > 1024 and <65535.
-When creating the gateway, use the default of -1 and OneStream will automatically assign an open port. |
+When creating the gateway, use -1 and OneStream will automatically assign an open port. |

 Gateway failures reporting interval (min) | Minutes to wait between reporting gateway failures into the OneStream Error Log.
 The default is five minutes and the max is 1440 minutes.
 If a gateway is unreachable, an item is put in the error log using this interval value in minutes and the minutes can be adjusted. |